Inebriateduck/Q5-Scraper/README.md

-# High accuracy web scraper designed to pull target news headlines
+# Ultra high fidelity web scraper designed to pull target news headlines
+### no affiliation with Q5 polymerase by NEB